 - Create content marketing plan (who will write blogs and how often)

 - Choose status update frequency

 - Select accounts with content you might share

 - Chose hashtags to focus on

 Here’s a Hootsuite (one of my fave social media management tool) article on how to create a social media plan.

 You will also need to define your social media policy.
 A social media policy outlines how your company and your employees should conduct themselves online.
-I haven’t written that blog post yet but when I do, I’ll link to it here!
+Here’s the link to that blog post!

 Follow Aisling Foley Marketing on Twitter for more tips or subscribe to my newsletter below.